Table of Contents

 I’m a well-respected SLP at my local school.
 After many years, I’m finally at a school where I can walk from my home to work.
 The school district’s special education director recently announced the need to “mix things up.”
 The proposal is for me to move from my current school to one on the other side of the county: It is located in a low-income community with a large Black population.
 When I ask the director the reason for relocating me, the director says I’d be “more comfortable” working with the student population at this school than would many other SLPs.
 By moving schools, I will have a higher caseload, more limited resources, and at least a 40-minute commute to and from work.
 I think that the job transfer is based on assumptions, perhaps unconscious ones, holding that a Black SLP would be more comfortable working in a largely Black school than would a White SLP.
 What should I do?

-Assuming the special education director is an ASHA member or an individual certified by ASHA, this proposed transfer would likely raise concerns under the Code’s antidiscrimination provision outlined in Principle IV, Rule L. The issue would be whether the school district’s transfer decision was based on the biased assumption that because you’re Black, you’d be more “comfortable” teaching Black students.
+Assuming the special education director is an ASHA member or an individual certified by ASHA, this proposed transfer would likely raise concerns under the Code of Ethics’ antidiscrimination provision outlined in Principle IV, Rule M. The issue would be whether the school district’s transfer decision was based on the biased assumption that because you’re Black, you’d be more “comfortable” teaching Black students.
 The BOE would need to see evidence about what, if any, legitimate, nondiscriminatory reason the director provides for the school transfer.
 For example, did the director initiate the transfer because the new school needs your skill set?
 Seeks more experienced SLPs?
 Requires an emergency and/or temporary/time-limited replacement?
-Absent such persuasive evidence before the BOE, the director reassigning you based on your race might very well violate the Code’s prohibition against race discrimination.
+Absent such persuasive evidence before the BOE, the director reassigning you based on your race might very well violate the Code of Ethics’ prohibition against race discrimination.

 However, as a practical matter, you probably want to request that your employer stop your transfer immediately—and the BOE doesn’t have the authority to order the school system to maintain the status quo pending a BOE case.
 So, you may want to consult with your union (if you have one), speak to your supervisor’s supervisor, or review the school district handbook and/or collective bargaining agreement to determine an appropriate procedure that you can undertake in a timely way to challenge the reassignment.
 Another issue is providing “persuasive evidence” in support of your ethics complaint.
 After the transfer matter has been resolved internally, you may want to consider filing an ethics complaint with the BOE because you may have additional evidence from your internal administrative proceedings to submit in support of your ethics complaint.

 I have just moved to a rural community to accept a position as an audiologist at a clinic.
-My husband recently picked me up from work, so I introduced him to my co-workers.
+My husband recently picked me up from work, so I introduced my co-workers to them.
 Apparently, some of my new colleagues don’t feel comfortable with my being out and married.
 Since then, two co-workers have been teasing me incessantly, calling me “princess” and the “little woman,” asking what color dress I wore for our wedding, and other such juvenile remarks.
 I’ve asked them to stop, but that just seems to encourage them.
 I just started this position, and I don’t want to complain to the clinic owner (who is my supervisor) after I’ve just joined the clinic: I don’t want to be labeled a troublemaker.
-Because being ASHA-certified is part of the job requirements here, I know that my co-workers are required to follow the Code.
+Because being ASHA-certified is part of the job requirements here, I know that my co-workers are required to follow the Code of Ethics.
 How do I make my co-workers stop?

-The Code provisions governing sexual discrimination, specifically sexual harassment and sexual orientation discrimination, appear to be triggered by your co-workers’ inappropriate verbal conduct.
+The Code of Ethics provisions governing sexual discrimination, specifically sexual harassment and sexual orientation discrimination, appear to be triggered by your co-workers’ inappropriate verbal conduct.
 The issue would involve the BOE examining carefully the verbal conduct of your “teasing” co-workers—specifically the ongoing name-calling—to determine whether a hostile work environment has been created for you and, perhaps, other co-workers.
-Remember that under Principle IV, Rule M of the Code, you can file an ethics complaint—asserting that this harassment has targeted not just you but also your other colleagues—“with evidence that the Code of Ethics may have been violated.”
+Remember that under Principle IV, Rule N of the Code of Ethics, you can file an ethics complaint—asserting that this harassment has targeted not just you but also your other colleagues—“with evidence that the Code of Ethics may have been violated.”

 The BOE can never ensure the outcome of an ethics case before hearing it.
 In an attempt to stop (what appears to be) the harassing conduct of your co-workers, you may want to first consider options that can more immediately and directly address the situation.
 While your concern is understandable about talking to the owner, the owner is also likely to take your complaint quite seriously due to the owner’s potential liability in any legal action.
 Or, consider an option for reporting the alleged misconduct anonymously, if available.
 As an alternative, you might ask a colleague—someone who has seen the behavior and has been offended by it but is not necessarily its target—to report the alleged misconduct.